-entrepreneurship - credited with inventing the concept of social business 19 - but his Nobel Prize Winning achievement was to build a member-owned co-operative, a rural bank owned by 6 million people, mainly women.
-Similarly, Fr Arizmendi (in Spain) and John Spedan Lewis (in the UK) may have been determined to build worker co-operatives (and often shunned credit for doing so), but their standing as social entrepreneurs is now assured by the movements that were built in their name and the number of organisation developers, researchers and policy makers who invite us to apply their ideas.
-20 Project partners encountered these attitudes amongst early adopters of the FairShares Model (see Annex 2, p.
-115) and report more fully on them through a relevant cases (Annex 6, p.
-121).
+In practice, when these examples are subject to critical scrutiny, enduring success can be attributed to balancing individual and collective efforts, and the presence of 'critical appreciation' amongst social enterprise leaders.
+They all showed a capacity to deconstruct, identify and address social problems (i.e. be critical) whilst working with people to develop 'the best of what is' (i.e. be appreciative).
+Muhammed Yunus may be recognised as a figurehead for global social entrepreneurship - credited with inventing the concept of social business19 - but his Nobel Prize winning achievement was to build a member-owned co-operative, a rural bank owned by six million people, mainly women.
+Similarly, Fr Arizmendi (in Spain) and John Spedan Lewis (in the UK) may have been determined to build worker co-operatives (and often shunned credit for doing so), but their standing as social entrepreneurs is now assured by the movements that were built in their names and the number of organisation developers, researchers and policy makers who invite us to apply their ideas.20 Project partners encountered these attitudes amongst early adopters of the FairShares Model (see Annex 2, p.
+115) and report more fully on them through relevant cases (Annex 6, p.
+122).

-Now we have identified the need to communicate with both 'problem-solvers' and 'better-world seekers', we turn our attention to project goals and outcomes, the means by which these will be achieved and the resources needed to support the project.
+Now we have identified the need to communicate with both 'problem-solvers' and 'better-world seekers', we turn our attention to project goals and outcomes, the means by which these will be achieved, and the resources needed to support the project.